robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - ES File Manager: Seems to work with file/directory view & navigate, file download

+**Windows 10 mobile**

+- Metro file manager: File/directory viewing & navigate works, copying out from ESP8266 to.
+Storing back start, but then stalls.
+Slow and chaotic sequence of FTP commands.

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
 You may tell by the value of `uftp.client_list`.